ncphillips/ncphi.com/content/blog/next-tinacms-media.md

 	})

 	return (
 		// ...
 	)
 }
 ```

 The benefit of this approach is that it works across all media APIs.
-Whether you're using normal forms, inline editing, or even `react-tinacms-editor`, your images will always be uploaded to the right place and previewed correctly.
+Whether you're using normal forms, inline editing, or even `react-tinacms-editor`, Tina will always handle your images correctly.

-This is a pattern that I suspect will be documented more in the future.
+This is a pattern that I suspect we will document more in the future.

 If you would like to see an official `NextGithubMediaStore` provided by `next-tinacms-github` then [head over to the TinaCMS repository and give this issue a thumbs up!](https://github.com/tinacms/tinacms/issues/1479)